Best Paralegal Schools in Michigan

 After finishing your coursework:

-• Prepare a resume that highlights legal skills, software proficiency, and casework experience.
+• Prepare a resume that shows legal skills, software proficiency, and casework experience.

 • Start applying for entry-level paralegal positions at law firms, corporate offices, or government agencies.